sea-of-stuff/sos/README.md

 - location :: version manifest -> compound manifest

-The sos-fs is used in the sos-app.
+The sos-filesystem is used in the sos-app.
 Here, the filesystem is passed to a WebDAV server (https://github.com/stacs-srg/WebDAV-server) and the WebUI project.
 The WebDAV server exposes the sos-fs to the OS as well as to any other application that wishes to interact with the SOS.